zarr-developers/zarr-python/docs/developers/contributing.rst

     # etc.
     ```

-2. An explanation of why the current behaviour is wrong/not desired, and what you
+2. An explanation of why the current behavior is wrong/not desired, and what you
    expect instead.

 3. Information about the version of Zarr, along with versions of dependencies and the